 - Accommodation in the best-selected lodges and tea houses along the trail and in Kathmandu

-- Less crowded and chance to experience remote Nepali villages
+- Less crowded and a chance to experience remote Nepali villages

 - Adventurous and challenging trek, trek over Larkya La

 - Beautiful views of Larkya peak, Mt.
-Manaslu, Ratna chuli, Cheo Himal and other snow-capped and peaks.
+Manaslu, Ratna chuli, Cheo Himal and other snow-capped mountains.